wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

 
 ## Publish the web app to Azure
+
+
+##<a name="publish-to-an-azure-website"></a> Publish the web app to Azure
+

-The Azure .NET SDK provides an easy way to deploy your web app to Azure .
+The Azure .NET SDK provides an easy way to deploy your web app to Azure.

+
 1. Click on **Azure Web Apps**.

 1. Click on **New** to create a new web app.